Tips for Using Dry Cannabis Trimmers

 The Dry Trim Process

-• Buck the buds from the stalks.
+• Buck the flower buds from the stalks.

 The Wet Trim Process

-• Take down the plants.
+• Harvest the cannabis plants.

 • Spread the loose buds on a drying screen for 10 to 21 days.